VikasMohandoss/VikasMohandoss.github.io/_posts/2017-6-25-NewsLetter1.md

 Suggestions to improve on features will be nice :).
 I will open source the code, once I clean up.

-Visited NYC, Miami, Orlando, Los Angeles and San Jose in the space of 3 weeks courtesy of graduation ceremony at Columbia University (I am apparently a Master now with my degree), a guide to the United States for my parents and other family reasons.
+Visited NYC, Miami, Orlando, Los Angeles and San Jose in the space of 3 weeks courtesy of graduation ceremony at Columbia University (I am apparently a Master now with my degree), a tour to the United States with my parents and other family reasons.

 Random thought of the day –